 Pittorino Designs, Hillsdale

 Making good food is easy; finding beautiful things to serve our food on is a minefield.
-Luckily we found Nicki and Robbi from Pittorino designs, a husband and wife duo who work with glass fibre reinforced concrete to produce custom made gastronomic platters.
+Luckily we found Nicki and Robbi from Pittorino designs, a husband and wife duo who work with glass fibre reinforced concrete to produce unique outdoor tables and benches; and they custom make gastronomic platters especially for us.
 They mix up the materials they need, use bi-products of other industries where possible and build them to last.
 If you go to their house or factory, expect Robbi to give you a lesson on local flora and Nicki to send you home with fresh eggs from their chickens.

 Sam the Butcher, Bondi Beach